RNA-seq Analysis Workshop

 RNA-seq technologies are an important tool for biomedical research, particularly for determining the molecular mechanisms that drive stem cell fate.
 This intensive course provides theoretical background and practical skills for the analysis of both bulk and single-cell RNA-seq data.

 The Stem Cell Network (SCN) is pleased to offer the popular RNA-seq Analysis Workshop once again, with sessions covering both bulk RNA-seq and single-cell RNA-seq.
-To accommodate more participants, we are hosting two sessions of the RNA-seq workshop in 2024:
+The course will be held from May 28-29, 2025 (with an optional tutorial session on May 30, 2025).

-Participants will attend one of the two sessions.
-In addition, workshop participants without a strong background in R are encouraged to take the online R tutorial session before their session starts – details for the online R tutorial session will be provided to successful applicants.
-An optional third day will be offered for each workshop session, and will be by invitation only for those trainees with their own RNA-seq data.
-These session dates (May 3 and May 10) will be spent on the analysis of these data with support provided through online interaction with the workshop instructors.
+Workshop participants without a strong background in R are encouraged to take the online R tutorial session before their session starts – details for the online R tutorial session will be provided to successful applicants.
+An optional third day will be offered for the workshop and will be by invitation only for those trainees with their own RNA-seq data.
+The tutorial session (May 30) will be spent on the analysis of these data with support provided through online interaction with the workshop instructors.

 Who Should Attend?